kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 - User said it’s only affecting her, and she is the only one using the connection.
 - Instructed the user to reboot her system (and check any backup app).
 Sometimes a reboot solves the problem.
 ![Screenshot](images/screenshot470.jpg)
-- To isolate the problem, instructed her to try connecting with her phone.
-  - If it works fine, then it's the computer.
-  - If not, then it's the internet service.

 - User reported still not working after reboot.